Frequently Asked Questions

 Will there be commercial opportunities?

-Will the Scotia Place improve property values in the C+E District?
+Will the Scotia Place improve property values in The C+E District?

 The development of Scotia Place can lead to an increase in property values in the surrounding area.
-This can be advantageous for property owners and real estate developers looking to invest or sell their properties.
+This can be beneficial for property owners and real estate developers looking to invest or sell their properties.

-How will the Scotia Place elevate Calgary and the C+E District?
+How will the Scotia Place elevate Calgary and The C+E District?

 Scotia Place will contribute to Calgary's reputation as a vibrant and cultural city.
 This enhanced profile will attract more visitors and investors to the city, indirectly benefiting all local businesses.